MohammadJavadArdestani/ANN_framework_for_Hand-Written_Digit_Recognition/README.md

-# HandWritten Digit Recognition by Neural Network from Scratch
+# ANN Framework From Scratch for HandWritten Digit Recognition

 In this project, I developed an ANN framework from scratch that can be used to train and evaluate Fully Connected Neural Networks for different tasks.
 I use this framework to train an ANN model for the ```Handwritten Digit Recognition``` Task, one of the most famous machine learning and Computer Vision tasks.

 ## Table of Contents